OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-data-validation.md

 - `type` &#8212; A read-only identification of the validation type, such as WholeNumber, Date, TextLength, etc. It is set indirectly when you set the `rule` property.

 > [!NOTE]
 > Data validation added programmatically behaves just like manually added data validation.
-In particular, note that data validation is triggered only if the user directly types a value into a cell or copies and pastes a cell from elsewhere in the workbook and takes the **Values** paste option.
+In particular, note that data validation is triggered only if the user directly enters a value into a cell or copies and pastes a cell from elsewhere in the workbook and chooses the **Values** paste option.
 If the user copies a cell and does a plain paste into a range with data validation, validation is not triggered.

 ### Creating validation rules